-Earthjustice has divided its current work into three key program areas: fighting for healthy communities, by holding polluters and the government accountable for following our nation's bedrock environmental laws that exist to ensure widespread protections from pollution and toxic chemicals; preserving the wild, by enforcing laws to ensure that species and wild ecosystems can freely exist and adapt to a changing world; advancing clean energy and a healthy climate, by using the courts to cut carbon emissions and to force a shift from dirty to clean energy.
-Earthjustice is committed to securing lasting protections that help restore the earth to ecological balance and to ensure a healthy environment for all.
+Earthjustice has divided its current work into three key program areas: fighting for healthy communities, by holding polluters and the government accountable for following our nation's bedrock environmental laws that exist to safeguard the fundamentals of human health-the air we breathe, the food we eat and the water we drink; preserving the wild, by enforcing laws to protect endangered species, sensitive habitats and threatened wildlands and sustaining a rich and diverse natural heritage for current and future generation; and advancing clean energy and a healthy climate, by using the power of law to speed a transformation from dirty fossil fuels to clean energy and make clean energy accessible to all.
+Earthjustice is committed to securing lasting protections and ensuring a healthy environment for all.

-Earthjustice's volunteer members of the Board are active in oversight of governance, finances, investments and fundraising, and in making private contributions.
+Earthjustice's volunteer members of the Board are active in oversight of governance, finances, investments and fundraising, and all make a contribution to the organization.